nickyiliwang0000/h/css/css-selectors.md

 	color:grey;
 }
 ```
-Here, the rule `color:grey;` will apply to every child of the `body` tag, except `.content-box` and its children, because the cascade of rules is being interrupted by the explicit redeclaration of color.
+Here, the rule `color: black;` will apply to every child of the `body` tag, except `.content-box` and its children, because the inheritance of rules is being overridden by the explicit redeclaration of color.

 This should make everything on the page black, right?